6000 Provider Investigations (PI) Facility

 Reporters are not always able to provide specific identifying information for an alleged perpetrator (AP).
 In these instances, the reporter knows details about the incident, but not the AP’s identity.
 For example, the reporter may know only a physical description, nickname, or which shift the AP works.

-When the reporter is not able to provide identifying information for the AP or APs, the intake specialist does the following:
+When the reporter is not able to provide identifying information for the AP or APs, the intake specialist does as follows:

 If there is more than one AP and the reporter knows how many APs there are, then the intake specialist follows the bullets above for each AP.